 Anyway, we have to be looking at averages here as different Air Rifles with different pellets in different weather conditions will yield vastly different results.

-On average though, a .177 pellet can travel approximately 400 feet.
-That’s about 1/10th the length of a football field.
-Or 0.0000003 times the distance between the Earth and the Moon.
+On average though, a .177 pellet can travel approximately 400 yards.
+That’s about 4 times the length of a football field.
+Or 0.00000095 times the distance between the Earth and the Moon.
 At this distance, the pellet will have very little stopping power and would probably just bounce off the lonely tin-can sitting those 400 yards away!

 If you have any opinions about the above or would like to discuss any of these points then I’d genuinely love to hear from you.
 It’s lonely writing these articles you know.
 However, I don’t really write them for everyone else’s benefit believe it or not.

 When I have a question that I don’t know about a subject I’m interested in I tend to research it and write-up my conclusion.
 I often go back to them over time, amending them where necessary to make sure they have the most accurate, up-to-date information.
 I do love a bit of a debate though so if your opinions differ in any way to anything I’ve written here, drop me a comment and let’s discuss!

 One last thing if you’ve got a springer air rifle and it’s a question that comes up all the time – can you dry-fire your air rifle?
 If you’re not sure what this is or indeed what the answer is, just check out this article, as it is quite important if you’re using this power plant.

 If you’re not sure what types of airgun are available to you, then take a look here.